Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 ```

 - [x] `undefined`
-- [ ] `None of these answers, as static is not a feature in Javascript.`
 - [ ] `60`
 - [ ] `80`
+- [ ] `None of the above, as static is not a feature in Javascript.`

 [Reference Classes static](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static)